chiragsaraf06/Advanced-Calc/README.md

-Advanced-Calci is a flexible calculator application built using the C programming language.
+Advanced-Calc is a flexible calculator application built using the C programming language.
 This project demonstrates fundamental programming concepts while implementing advanced arithmetic operations and features.
 It's designed for learners, hobbyists, and anyone who wants to enhance their basic understanding of C programming.

 Error Handling: